-“Infrastructure Connectivity” covers hardware, wired, optical, wireless, satellite, cloud, and any other means of connectivity for data transmission.
+“Infrastructure Management and Engineering” covers hardware, wired, optical, wireless, satellite, cloud, and any other means of connectivity for data transmission.

 After the “thought leader” meetings, subject matter experts (SMEs) for this “Infrastructure Connectivity, Management and Engineering” cluster were recruited to attend meetings held to discuss, rank, and revise a pro-forma list of tasks, knowledge, skills, and abilities.
 The meeting discussion and vote results were synthesized and presented again to the SMEs who participated in the meetings for verification.